-ACCT-2090, Principles of Financial

-Accounting

-ACCT-2100, Principles of Managerial
+ACCT-2100, Principles of Managerial Accounting

-Accounting

-ECON-2090, Principles of Macroeconomics

-ECON-2100, Principles of Microeconomics

-MGMT-2250, Principles of Business
+ECON-2090, Principles of Macroeconomics ECON-2100, Principles of Microeconomics MGMT-2250, Principles of Business Management

-Management

 MKTG-3100, Principles of Marketing FINC-3100, Principles of Finance

 Minor in Entrepreneurship

 This minor provides a broad exposure to entrepreneurship that can be successfully coupled with other majors.
 A grade of C- or higher must be earned in each course counting toward the minor.